14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 Though this is a relatively simple model, many of the ideas explored in this chapter will prove useful for other machine learning methods.
 The goal is for you to finish this walkthrough with the confidence to explore using machine learning to answer a question or to solve a problem of your own in the areas of teaching, learning, and educational systems.

 In this chapter, we introduced general machine learning ideas in the context of predicting students’ passing a course.
-Like many of the topics in this book, there is much more to discover on the topic.
+Like many of the topics in this book, there is much more to discover.
 We encourage you to consult the books and resources in the Learning More chapter for more about machine learning methods.